iReady Diagnostic Scores by Grade Reading 2025-2026 [i-Ready Score Chart]

 iReady Diagnostic Reading Scores 2026 — Spring Score Chart with Percentiles (Grades K–8)

-Test window: March 2 through end of school year · Highest norms of the year — reflects full-year expected growth
+Test window: March 2 through end of school year · Spring norms are the highest of the school year and reflect expected end-of-grade performance

 %ile Gr K Gr 1 Gr 2 Gr 3 Gr 4 Gr 5 Gr 6 Gr 7 Gr 8